deeprajsshetty/GolangTraining/006-Concurrency/README.md

 Go provides a mechanism for allowing multiple goroutines to all complete their work before main exits while killing off unfinished goroutines.
 Go introduce the sync package and the WaitGroup.
 * 006-Concurrency -> 002-WaitGroup explained the details with Example.

+## The Channel

+We often want to be able to synchronize the sequence of goroutines and have them communicate with each other.
+We introduce the powerful construct of the **channel** to accomplish this.

+**Select Statement**
+* 006-Concurrency -> 002-Channel -> 002-ChannelUsingSelect explained the details with Example.

+**Use a quit Channel to Avoid Using WaitGroup**
+* 006-Concurrency -> 002-Channel -> 003-QuitChannel explained the details with Example.

+## Channel Direction
+Channel direction can be added to a goroutine signature.
+An arrow pointing to the chan from the right, as shown in the signatures to pingGenerator and pongGenerator, requires the goroutine to assign to the channel (a generator).
+An arrow to the left of chan and pointing to the channel variable requires the goroutine to only consume values in the channel.
+* 006-Concurrency -> 002-Channel -> 004-ChannelDirection explained the details with Example.

+**Race Condition**
+* A pervasive problem using concurrency is race condition.
+This problem occurs when two or more goroutines modify the same shared data.
+* 006-Concurrency -> 002-Channel -> 005-RaceCondition explained the details with Example.

+**Mutex**
+* We can correct the race-condition problem by using a mutex.
+* Program execution is slowed down using the mutex, but the program is protected from the race condition
+* 006-Concurrency -> 002-Channel -> 006-Mutex explained the details with Example.